Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 The benefit is these terms can help you get in front of a more targeted audience, who are already looking for what you offer.

-Plus, long-tail keywords can help you achieve better rankings on search engine result pages (SERPs), which can lead to more organic traffic.
+Plus, long-tail keywords can help you achieve better rankings on search engine result pages (SERPs), seeing less competition.

 Why Are Long-Tail Keywords Important?